 As a last precaution, ask neighbours to keep an eye on your office or home.
 Ask them to alert you of any suspicious activity.

-With security precautions in place, heightened awareness of holiday dangers and tech tools to monitor your property from afar, you can enjoy the Easter holiday and long weekend, while keeping your business and home safe.
+With security precautions in place, heightened awareness of holiday dangers and tech tools to monitor your property from afar, you can enjoy the holidays while keeping your business and home safe.